Kim Kardashian Thought Paris Robbers Were Terrorists, New Testimony Reveals

 During the planned heist, gun-toting robbers disguised as police ended up stealing more than $10 million worth of jewelry from Kim Kardashian In the months that have followed, Kim is undeniably a different person.
 Once quick to show off her wealth on social media and flaunt everything for her fans, now Kim has been withdrawn.
 It’s understandable that she may want to pull back from society a bit to regroup and hopefully she’ll get to a place where she wants to travel freely and share her adventures with fans again.

 One of the thieves who allegedly masterminded the Kim Kardashian Paris robbery did reportedly confess to the Kim Kardashian Paris robbery.
 Aomar Ait Kihedache told law enforcement that planning and executing the robbery was “a simple affair.”
 He also confessed that much of Kim’s jewelry has already been melted down and sold in Antwerp, as was previously suspected.
-As for Kim Kardashian’s huge 20 karat, $4 million engagement ring from Kanye West, authorities believe it is still intact and it may even be recovered and given back to Kim.
+As for Kim Kardashian’s huge 20 karat, $4 million engagement ring from Kanye West, authorities believe it is still intact, and it may even be recovered and given back to Kim.
 Apparently, due to the size and shape of the diamond, the thieves were afraid to sell the piece because someone might recognize it and turn them in.

 To hear more about Kim Kardashian’s Paris robbery, be sure to tune in tonight for a brand new Keeping Up With The Kardashians episode where Kim goes into detail about the terrifying experience.